Murphy campaign calls on Ciattarelli to concede NJ governor election - NewsBreak

 “The race is over,” Mollie Binotto, Murphy’s campaign manager, said in a statement.
 “Assemblyman Ciattarelli is mathematically eliminated, and he must accept the results and concede the race.
 His continuing failure to do so is an assault on the integrity of our elections.”

 But Ciattarelli’s campaign said he would not yet concede the race to Murphy.
-In an email to reporters, the campaign said that there were still about 70,000 provisional ballots left to be counted, as well as an unknown number of mail-in ballots.Senate GOP worries Trump could derail bid for majority
+In an email to reporters, the campaign said that there were still about 70,000 provisional ballots left to be counted, as well as an unknown number of mail-in ballots.Build Back Better vote delayed, plan faces new hurdles

 Ciattarelli’s legal counsel Mark Sheridan said that while the campaign doesn’t expect the provisional ballot count to put Ciattarelli in the lead, it could narrow the race enough to warrant a recount.